 - Latency measurement.
 Since latency components of a request in LcDNN mainly include downloading data and DNN inference, it is necessary to measure the whole latency from requesting a task until getting the final result to evaluate the real performance.
 We first record the timestamp through a JavaScript function when the web page triggers the request of DNN computation.
 Then, once the web page receives the final results from the edge server or the mobile web, we record the current timestamp again.
 Thus, the entire latency can be calculated based on two timestamps before and after a complete DNN computation request.
 Moreover, we can also acquire the latency of downloading data from the edge server in this way if necessary.
 To reduce random errors, we repeat the same DNN task request multiple times and use the average latency as the final latency performance.
 Note that we clear the data cache of the mobile web browser to keep each request independent. - Mobile energy measurement.
 To precisely measure the mobile energy consumption of mobile devices when performing LcDNN via the mobile web browser, we use a hardware power monitor with a model number of AAA10F in Fig. 9.
 We also use it to provide a stable voltage of 3.7 V for mobile devices and obtain the system energy cost such as the screen brightness cost in the standby state.
-And the high value of the curve in Fig. 9(b) denotes the average energy consumption of running LcDNN.
-Then we can easily acquire real mobile energy consumption based on these two curves.
+And the high value of the curve in Fig. 9b denotes the average energy consumption of running LcDNN.
+Then we can easily acquire real mobile energy consumption based on these two curves. - System throughput measurement.
+We define the edge server throughput as how many units of requests from mobile web users can be processed at a given time.
+For multiple edge servers in DRLoS, we consider the average processed requests as the system throughput.
+Especially, to better describe the throughput improvements of LcDNN against state quo approaches, we normalize the throughput of state quo approaches to that of LcDNN.

-(a) AAA10F power monitor.

-(b) Record tool for energy cost.
+(a) AAA10F power monitor. (b) Record tool for energy cost.